Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 ### 3. MTN Nigeria Recorded an Unusually High ROE

-MTN Nigeria recorded an average ROE of 149.79%, significantly higher than the other companies analysed.
+MTN Nigeria recorded an average **ROE of 149.79%**, significantly higher than the other companies analysed.

 However, this figure was not treated as automatic evidence that MTN was the strongest performer.

-The unusually high ROE was influenced by the relatively low shareholders' equity base during the period, making the ratio highly sensitive to changes in equity.
+The unusually high ROE was influenced by MTN Nigeria's shareholders' equity position during the period, particularly following significant foreign exchange losses associated with the Naira devaluation.
+A relatively low or negative equity base can make ROE highly sensitive to changes in net income.

 This is why ROE was interpreted alongside: